 Rufus Hound invites a guest to read extracts from their teenage diaries.

-Ed Sleeman is Creative Director at Talkback.
+Ed Sleeman is Head of Talkback.
 At Talkback Ed works across both development and production and has been Executive Producer on a range of programmes including Through The Keyhole (ITV), Virtually Famous (E4), Your Face Or Mine (Comedy Central).

-As Head of Comedy at Talkback, Jonno is across both scripted and comedy entertainment development, as well as being executive producer on shows such as Celebrity Juice and Roald Dahl’s Most Marvellous Book.
+As Director of Programmes at Talkback, Jonno is across both scripted and comedy entertainment development, as well as being executive producer on shows such as Celebrity Juice and Roald Dahl’s Most Marvellous Book.

 Head of Production

 Rebecca joined Talkback following seven years as Head of Production at STV Productions.